-- I love sweetening my coffee substitute with a scoop (1/32 of a tsp – that’s all it takes!) of stevia extract and then topping it off with a little flavored liquid stevia.
-Right now my favorite is Sweetleaf’s hazelnut.
-Sweetleaf’s English Toffee and French Vanilla are also really nice!
+- I love sweetening my coffee substitute with a scoop (1/32 of a teaspoon - that's all it takes!) of stevia extract and then topping it off with a little flavored liquid stevia.
+Right now my favorite is Sweetleaf's hazelnut.
+Sweetleaf's English Toffee and French Vanilla are also really nice!
 Puzzled about stevia?
-I recommend NuNaturals, but I have heard great things about Sweetleaf’s as well.
-(Tip: don’t be daunted by the price – a little goes a LONG way.)
+I recommend NuNaturals, but I have heard great things about Sweetleaf's as well.
+(Tip: don't be daunted by the price - a little goes a LONG way.)

 - I plan to share some additional wonderful flavoring options for coffee soon - so stay tuned by subscribing to my blog!

 I so hope you enjoy this and that it helps you in your quest to break yourself from the caffeine habit.
 Your adrenals will thank you.

 - Put chicory and dandelion root in the press.

 - Add water to french press.

 - Let stand for at least 4 minutes.